Are Subprime Mortgages Coming Back in 2018?

 Many consumers are good borrowers that do not fit into a perfect box so non-prime mortgage loans become very appealing when subprime mortgage lenders get the flexibility they need from the banks to loosen lending standards.
 The mortgage industry is one that gets a lot of different opinions thrown at it, and some of them are based on inaccurate assumptions.
 These misconceptions may be well-intentioned, but aren't always that well informed.
 A perfect example is with subprime mortgages.
 It's true that subprime mortgages did indeed contribute a lot to the housing bubble burst of the early 2000s, that doesn't mean that they're the evil demons of the mortgage world some would believe.

-In fact, some would argue that subprime mortgages are making a comeback and that for some, they could be just what is needed depending on your scenario.
+In fact, some would argue that in 2018, subprime loans are making a strong comeback and that for some, they could be just what is needed depending on your scenario.
 Taking a closer look is worth doing for anyone in the market for a new home.

 First, we'll need to define subprime mortgage.
 This is a type of mortgage that is usually only extended to those with a low credit score – so low that they don't qualify for a traditional mortgage loan.
 These borrowers are associated with a higher risk of defaulting on their loan payments or on the loan as a whole, and to offset that risk they will be charged much higher interest rates than traditional mortgages.

 In most cases, anyone with a credit score of less than 600 will usually end up with a non-prime mortgage as their only real option.
 And in the years after the housing market crash, it was even more difficult to land even these types of loans.
-But things are getting easier as loan restrictions are loosening up and it is becoming easier to meet the requirements for a loan.
+But things are getting easier in 2018, as loan restrictions are loosening up and it is becoming easier to meet the requirements for a subprime mortgage loan or non-qualified mortgage.
+Are you reviewing lenders online in hopes of finding a home loan for people with bad credit scores.

 As the restrictions begin to loosen up, more and more people may end up deciding that they want to pursue a subprime mortgage.
 Here's why.

-- They're a great option if you have poor credit scores but are now in a solid place financially.
+- Subprime mortgage loans are a great option if you have poor credit scores but are now in a solid place financially.
 Those who struggled in the past but have finally found their footing might find that their scores aren't high enough to get a good loan.
 These are good places to start.

 - They can help you rebuild your credit score until you actually qualify for a better one.
-A few years of paying for a subprime mortgage could be a temporary option that leads to a better fixed rate mortgage in the future.
+A few years of paying for a subprime refinance mortgage could be a temporary option that leads to a better fixed rate mortgage in the future.
+If your credit goes up and you are able to document your income traditionally, then you may be able to avoid the subprime mortgage programs in the future.